MassimilianoBiancucci/OOP-project/README.md

         It's clear that this one is only one filter because there is only one field.

         Note that put another filter inside the and operator of the first filter would make no sense and would generate an error.

-    - **Combinations of filters:**
-        ```json
-        {
-            "filters":{
-                "$or":[
-                    {"like_count": {"$gt": 1000}},
-                    {"created_at": {"$gt": "2022-01-01T14:07:02Z"}},
-                    {"text": {"$in": ["deeplearning", "transformers", "cnn"]}}
-                ]
-            }
-        }
-        ```
-        This filter select all the tweets in the given set that satisfy at least on of these conditions: has more than 1000 likes, or that are created after the given date or that contain in the text one word in the list.

-        This case is clearly a combination of filters, in this case the logical operator is used for combine filters for differents fields together, more filters for the same fields are allowed but the insertion of another operator (without filters inside) in the $or operator would meaning nothing and would throw an error.

 - #### **Filters package**